dit555/Motion_Detector_Turck/README.md

 ## Thought Process

-Since 10,000 ticks is one full rotation, we can calculate how much distance one tick is (pi * tire_diameter) / 10,000.
+Since 10,000 ticks is one full rotation, we can calculate how much distance one tick moves the car is (pi * tire_diameter) / 10,000.
 If we consider the car is moving when it is going 0.5 m/s then in the time span of one second there must be at least 2506 ticks.
 Using this we can separate the data into 1 second segments and find out how many ticks have been added. if more than 2506 ticks have been added, then we know that in 1 second the car has moved 0.5 meters.
 Increasing the speed threshold and size of segments will decrease the effect of noise, as it becomes a less significant part of the data.

 ### Other considerations:
 Since we are reading the document in segments, using multithreading is an option to process the data much faster, at the cost of more memory.